 When the scan is finished the software will give you the intensities of the two fluors before and after photobleaching, as well as a calculation of FRET efficiency:

-In this example, the loss of YFP and increase in CFP within the ROI is clearly visible in the images:
+In this example, the loss of YFP and increase in CFP within the ROI are clearly visible in the images:

 With the FRET Efficiency score, you can now calculate the distance (RDA) between the two fluors using this equation: